OpenNMT/opennmt.github.io/Models.md

 We provide <a href="http://forum.opennmt.net/c/tutorials">tutorials</a> for training these and other models in our forum.

-Additonally, we plan on posting the scripts for each of our <a href="https://github.com/opennmt/recipes">training recipes</a> (coming soon).
+Additonally, we plan on posting the scripts for each of our <a href="https://github.com/opennmt/recipes">training recipes</a>.

 ## Benchmarks